desmos-labs/desmos/docs/docs/02-developers/01-overview.md

 * `Profiles`: Handles the creation and management of a decentralized identity and its own links with both your other chains wallets and centralised applications;

-* `Relationships`: Handles the creation and management of mono-directional and bidirectional [relationships] between users' wallets.
+* `Relationships`: Handles the creation and management of mono-directional and bidirectional relationships between users' wallets.
 It also allows managing users blocks lists;

-* `Subspaces`: Handles the creation and management of a [subspace] and their [sections] inside Desmos;
+* `Subspaces`: Handles the creation and management of a subspace and their sections inside Desmos;

 * `Posts`: Handles the creation and management of posts and their contents.
 These contents can include a variety of different attachments such as medias (pics, gifs, videos) and polls.
-Posts can also be enriched with a variety of [entities].
+Posts can also be enriched with a variety of entities.

 * `Reactions`: Handles the creation and management of reactions to posts;

 * `Reports`: Handle the creation and management of posts' and users' reports.

+* `Tokenfactory`: Handles the creation and management of native tokens that can be set as additional fee tokens inside subspaces.

 ## Support features
 These features are not directly connected to the social-networks scope but serve the network maintainers and external services.

-* `Fees`: Allows setting custom additional fees to modules' messages;
 * `Supply`: Allows retrieving information about a particular token total and circulating supply.

-If you want to know more about each module, its concepts and how to interact with them check the [modules] section.
+If you want to know more about each module, its concepts and how to interact with them check the modules section.